-First Year Move-in will be on Friday, August 15 and Saturday, August 16.
+First Year Move-in for the Class of 2030 will be on Friday, August 14 and Saturday, August 15.

-First year students living in Residential Life will move-in on the dates below between the hours of 8:00 a.m. and 3:30 p.m. unless you are a part of international first-year student move-in.
+First-year students living in Residential Life will move-in on the dates below between 7:30 a.m. and 4:30 p.m. unless you are a part of international first-year student move-in.

-Fall varsity athletes and student leaders supporting Fall Welcome may have a different arrival date.
+Fall varsity athletes, student leaders, and students in specific scholar programs may have a different arrival date.
 Please confirm your arrival date with your coach or program leader.

 Timeslot selection